civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 ### Code review

 - PRs currently require a review from 1 team member.
-  - If you're not sure who should be doing a review, post on Slack within `#tech-civic-dashboard`
+  - If you're not sure who to request a review from, post on Slack within `#tech-civic-dashboard`

 ### Permissions